 Continuity Software’s cyber-resilience solution automatically detects violations of industry security configuration best practices, organizational security baseline requirements, compliance requirements and vulnerabilities that put your critical data systems at risk.
 For example, we analyze user account best practices, SAN zoning and masking security guidelines, insecure protocols and services, ransomware protection guidelines, open unrestricted file shares, PCI DSS log retention requirements, storage CVEs and more.

-Enterprises using our solution have immediate access to updates coming from our dedicated research team as well as ongoing inputs coming from other leading enterprises that discovered and repaired misconfigurations.
-This singular aspect of the solution enables you to stay on top of the latest best practices for security configurations and to validate your environment meets best practices and lessons learned from comparable organizations.
-At the same time, it also enables you to prepare for and meet Information security audit requirements.
+Enterprises using our cyber resilience solution have immediate access to updates coming from our dedicated research team as well as ongoing inputs coming from other leading enterprises that discovered and repaired misconfigurations.
+This singular aspect of the solution enables you to stay on top of the latest best practices for cyber security resilience configurations and to validate your environment meets best practices and lessons learned from comparable organizations.
+At the same time, it also enables you to prepare for and meet information security and cybersecurity audit requirements.

 Using our solution, you ensure that critical data assets are hardened and recoverable – at all times.